crywolfe/project-uphold/README.md

 ## Purpose

-To play around with blockchain, node, text input outside of a web app (terminal text... old school), docker, and deployment.
+To play around with blockchain, node, text input outside of a web app (terminal text... old school), docker, and database deployment.